brandur/sorg/content/drafts/river.md

 Work in a transaction has other benefits too.
 Postgres' [`NOTIFY`](https://www.postgresql.org/docs/current/sql-notify.html) respects transactions, so the moment a job is ready to work a job queue can wake a worker to work it, bringing the mean delay before work happens down to the sub-millisecond level.

 Despite our operational trouble, we never did replace our database job queue at Heroku.
 The price of switching would've been high, and despite blemishes, the benefits still outweighed the costs.
 I then spent the next six years staring into a maelstrom of pure chaos as I worked on a non-transactional data store.
 No standard for data consistency was too low.
 Code was a morass of conditional statements to protect against a million possible (and probable) edges where actual state didn't line up with expected state.
-Job queues "worked" by brute force, bludgeoning jobs through until they could reach a point that could by tacitly called "successful".
+Job queues "worked" by brute force, bludgeoning jobs through until they could reach a point that could be tacitly called "successful".

 I also picked up a Go habit to the point where it's now been my language of choice for years now.
 Working with it professionally during that time, there's been more than a few moments where I wished I had a good framework for transactional background jobs, but didn't find any that I particularly loved to use.